focusreactive/storybook-graphql-quick-start/README.md

 ### Github GraphQL API

 This project includes initial settings for Github Graphql API.
 There is a demo token with read only access.
 Don't use it for development your project.
-If you are looking for creating Github service create you own token.
+If you are looking for creating Github service create your own token.
 See documentation here.

 https://developer.github.com/v4/guides/intro-to-graphql/#discovering-the-graphql-api